The Vanishing Healer: Synthetic Cartilage That Regenerates Then Disappears

 Not a Patch, A Partner in Healing

-This isn’t a clunky implant.
+In theory, this isn’t a clunky implant.

 It’s a biologically inspired structure that mimics natural cartilage down to its molecular whispers.

-It sparks regeneration.
+It could spark regeneration.

 Once placed into the joint, it invites the body’s own cells (mesenchymal stem cells, to be exact) to gather.